whalecoiner/dreame/README.md

 The English tar file content matchs up with the filename table above but with some extra sound files, which I assume are for a different model or a later official firmware release.

 Don't Vacuumn Me also has some matching sound files at https://builder.dontvacuum.me/pkg/voice/dreame/mc1808/EN.tar.gz.
-This must be for an older model as the audio is performed by a different attress and is of frankly terrible quality.
+This must be for an older model as the audio is performed by a different actress and is of frankly terrible quality.

 ## Generate your own sound files